jasonsbeer/Amiga-2000-EATX/Gallery.md

 <img src="/Images/hsync-vsync.jpg" width="750">

-Revision 1.2, the production candidate.
+Revision 1.2, the first production candidate.
 It worked on the first try.
 After 6 months of work, we have a working PCB with no bodges.

 <img src="/Images/rev12-ks.jpg" width="750">